-The Company had cash of £195,395 at 31 March 2023 which the directors believe is insufficient to undertake the required steps to make an investment and fulfil its investment mandate and the Company is therefore seeking to raise additional capital to proceed with its strategy.
+The Company had cash of £109,688 at 31 March 2024 which the directors believe is insufficient to undertake the required steps to make an investment and fulfil its investment mandate and the Company is therefore seeking to raise additional capital to proceed with its strategy.

-During the year the Company incurred predominantly ongoing administrative costs, the majority of the work undertaken on acquiring the entire share capital of a business that led to some minor expenditure on legal, due diligence and other associated costs occurred after the year end.
-The acquisition was due to be completed alongside a capital raise to provide working capital for the enlarged group, due to the intended acquisition not proceeding the result was the deletion of the Companies existing cash reserves further following the year end.
+During the year the Company incurred predominantly ongoing administrative costs, as well as some minor expenditure on legal, due diligence and other associated costs related to the potential acquisition of Hi 55 Ventures Ltd. The acquisition was due to be completed alongside a capital raise to provide working capital for the enlarged group, but was not completed due to adverse market conditions.

 Due to the limited cash balance as at the period end the Company is in the process of seeking additional funding in order to purse its strategy of making an acquisition to seek re-admission of the enlarged group to listing on the Official List and trading on the London Stock Exchange or admission to another stock exchange.